Planning for college or training next year? Apply for the Vermont Grant and explore VSAC’s free scholarship booklet to help you cover costs.

 Using student loans to cover living expenses

-Student loans are typically disbursed directly to the school to cover tuition and fees, plus room and board if you’re living on campus.
+Student loans are typically disbursed directly to the school to cover tuition and fees, plus housing and meals if you’re living on campus.
 Which means you don’t usually have to do anything more to cover your bill if the total loan and aid cover your entire college costs.

 Sometimes your aid and loan exceed your COA.
 When this happens, you're eligible for a refund on the unused portion of funds.
 We recommend putting the extra money into a bank account to manage your living expenses during your college experience, or to pay down a loan if the funds aren’t needed.